 Are there side effects when using CBD for arthritis?

 Side effects are always possible and you should always be aware of drug interactions with CBD, especially if you plan to use CBD in high doses (in the hundreds of milligrams).

-Side effects which can occur with CBD are drowsiness, sedation, and dry mouth.
+Side effects which can occur with CBD are drowsiness, upset stomach, diarrhea, sedation, and dry mouth.
 Most people do not report any extreme side effects with CBD.
-If you are new to CBD, start with a low dose to assess if you will have any negative side effects.
+If you are new to CBD, start with a low dose to assess if you will have any side effects.